R&D Oriented Tax Advisory

-The intent of the instant article is therefore to try and bring more clarity by highlighting on the available provisions, but it is still recommended that a thorough professional be engaged for assisting in taking leverage of the available policies/schemes for more efficient execution and objective assessment of the tax savings, wherein a few professionals these days also work on taking a share from the overall savings that the entity is able to make through engagement with one or more various available policies, making it an even more attractive propositions for the entities as they don’t have to compensate the professional separately but only as a percentage of the savings.
+The intent of the instant advisory/note is therefore to try and bring more clarity by highlighting on the available provisions, but it is still recommended that a professional at IIPRD be engaged for assisting in taking leverage of the available policies/schemes for more efficient execution and objective assessment of the tax savings, wherein a few professionals these days also work on taking a share from the overall savings that the entity is able to make through engagement with one or more various available policies, making it an even more attractive proposition for the entities as they don’t have to compensate the professional separately but only as a percentage of the savings.

-According to this policy, an entity is considered as a Startup when, i) upto a period of ten years from the date of incorporation/ registration, it is incorporated as a private limited company or registered as a partnership firm or a limited liability partnership in India, ii. turnover of the entity for any of the financial years since incorporation/ registration has not exceeded one hundred crore rupees. iii.
-Entity is working towards innovation, development or improvement of products or processes or services, or if it is a scalable business model with a high potential of employment generation or wealth creation.
-It is however to be noted that such an entity that is formed by splitting up or reconstruction of an existing business shall not be considered a ‘Startup’.
+According to this policy, an entity is considered as a Startup when i) up to a period of ten years from the date of incorporation/ registration, it is incorporated as a private limited company or registered as a partnership firm or a limited liability partnership in India, ii. turnover of the entity for any of the financial years since incorporation/ registration has not exceeded one hundred crore rupees. iii.
+An entity is working towards innovation, development, or improvement of products or processes or services, or if it is a scalable business model with a high potential of employment generation or wealth creation.
+It is, however, to be noted that such an entity that is formed by splitting up or reconstruction of an existing business shall not be considered a ‘Startup’.

 A number of other Schemes backed by the Government can be seen on the DPIIT website here, which include schemes pertaining to bank loans at reduced interest rates (such as by SIDBI), IP Protection outside India (such as by BIRAC and MEITY), Industry Support/Cooperation Schemes, among many other Industry specific schemes.

-Department of Scientific and Industrial Research (DSIR) also provides significant value addition to Research oriented entities, wherein a research institution (other than a hospital) that is registered with the DSIRis exempted from paying any Custom duty on purchase of any goods (equipment, consumables, computer software, prototypes etc.) for conducting R&D. The subsidized GST rates for such items is 5% in case of import & interstate purchase, and 2.5% along with SGST and 2.5% in case of purchases within state.
-Additionally, In-house R&D units recognized by DSIR in the area of pharmaceutical and bio-technology sector are eligible for duty free import of specified goods for R&D and production (conditional).
-Furthermore, in-house R&D units engaged in the research and development in the area of chemical, drugs pharmaceuticals, (including clinical trials), bio-technology, electronic equipments, computers, telecommunication equipments, aircrafts and helicopters are eligible for weighted tax deduction of a sum of equal to one and one-half times of any expenditure incurred on scientific research (not being expenditure in the nature of cost of any land building) as approved by the prescribed authority i.e. Secretary, DSIR.
-In case of dispute, Secretary, DSIR is also prescribed authority in concurrence with Director General of Income-Tax (Exemption) for deciding cases of R&D expenditure made on Capital Equipment and related R&D activities under Section 35 of Income-Tax Act, 1961 referred by Central Board of Direct Taxes.
+Department of Scientific and Industrial Research (DSIR) also provides significant value addition to Research-oriented entities, wherein a research institution (other than a hospital) that is registered with the DSIR is exempted from paying any Customs duty on the purchase of any goods (equipment, consumables, computer software, prototypes, etc.) for conducting R&D. The subsidized GST rates for such items are 5% in case of import & interstate purchase, and 2.5% along with SGST and 2.5% in case of purchases within the state.
+Additionally, In-house R&D units recognized by DSIR in the area of pharmaceutical and biotechnology sector are eligible for duty-free import of specified goods for R&D and production (conditional).
+Furthermore, in-house R&D units engaged in the research and development in the area of chemical, drugs pharmaceuticals, (including clinical trials), biotechnology, electronic equipment, computers, telecommunication equipment, aircraft, and helicopters are eligible for weighted tax deduction of a sum of equal to one and one-half times of any expenditure incurred on scientific research (not being expenditure in the nature of cost of any land building) as approved by the prescribed authority i.e. Secretary, DSIR.
+In case of dispute, Secretary, DSIR is also prescribed authority in concurrence with Director-General of Income-tax (Exemption) for deciding cases of R&D expenditure made on Capital Equipment and related R&D activities under Section 35 of Income-Tax Act, 1961 referred by Central Board of Direct Taxes.